hamidazad2001/SF_Net-v1/readme.md

 # SF_Net: Frame Interpolation Network

-SF_Net (Style-aware Frame interpolation Network) is an advanced neural network model for video frame interpolation, designed to generate intermediate frames between existing video frames.
+SF_Net (Square Funnel Frame interpolation Network) is an advanced neural network model for video frame interpolation, designed to generate intermediate frames between existing video frames.
 This creates smoother motion in videos by effectively increasing the frame rate.

+This implementation is based on the paper "FILM: Frame Interpolation for Large Motion" with the GitHub repository at https://github.com/google-research/frame-interpolation.

 ## Project Structure